-The 31-year-old music/vocal performance major seems to have hit the right note with her career choice; a decision that occurred shortly after her 2007 graduation from St. Benedict’s University in Minnesota.
+The 31-year-old music/vocal performance major seems to have hit the right note with her career choice; a decision that occurred shortly after her 2007 graduation from St. Benedict and St. John's University in Minnesota.

 An only child who grew up in the company of two cats, two horses, and six dogs, Paul said it felt natural to sprint towards a career in dog training.

 She parlayed her roving business into a brick-and-mortar kennel in 2012, just a few of years after graduating from Tarheel Canine / North State Canine Academy.